ATTENTION! Information on the public traffic:

 For questions around the PhD process please contact us by phone (0681 302 2400) or email (email@example.com).

-For a personal consultation make an appointment with us.
+For a personal consultation/handing in documents make an appointment with us.

 Doctoral regulations of the Faculty of Natural Sciences and Technology of Saarland University of April 14, 2021

 Please note: Only the German version of the Doctoral Regulations, as published in the official gazette, is binding.
 The English translation is for guidance only.